kkbin505/diy-wrc/README.md

 diy-wrc
 =======

+### Update 2022/6/4

+Add esc control code to Rx
+Use 2 wires to control a L9110 H bridge chip, make a very simple brushed bidirection esc for rc car (500mA only)

 DIY Wireless Remote Control

 The aim of the project is to build Transmitter and Receiver by using a cheap